Mary-Tyler-Moore/bookstore-1/README.md

 # konyv-vedd

 A node.js bookstore.
-It fetches Google's Book API, uses MongoDB for local storage.
+It fetches Google's Books API and uses MongoDB for local storage.
+The shop has the basic CRUD functions and I'm working on adding some exciting, personalization stuff down the line.

 ## The dashboard